Generic name: ethosuximide [ eth-oh-SUX-i-mide ]

 Ethosuximide may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 If you, your child, or your caregiver notice any of these side effects, tell your doctor or your child's doctor right away.

-Serious skin reactions can occur with this medicine.
-Check with your doctor right away if you have a severe skin rash, blistering, peeling, or loosening of the skin, red skin lesions, sores or ulcers on the skin, or fever or chills while you or your child are using this medicine.
+Serious skin reactions, including Stevens-Johnson syndrome and drug reactions with eosinophilia and systemic symptoms (DRESS) can occur with this medicine, which can be life-threatening.
+Check with your doctor right away if you have black, tarry stools, blistering, peeling, or loosening of the skin, chest pain, chills, cough, diarrhea, itching, joint or muscle pain, painful or difficult urination, red irritated eyes, red skin lesions, often with a purple center, sore throat, sores, ulcers, or white spots in the mouth or on the lips, swollen glands, unusual bleeding or bruising, or unusual tiredness or weakness while you or your child are using this medicine.

 Ethosuximide may cause dizziness, drowsiness, or less alert than they are normally.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert.